 Activity 8 Communications

 Work with your local chapter adviser to plan a special Power Lunch meeting with chapter members.
-Invite a guest speaker from business and prepare a program.
+Invite a guest speaker from business.
+(Prepare and save a copy of a program.
+Take a group selfie and post of one of your chapter’s social media outlets with #Networking).

 Activity 9 Communications

-Help prepare skit about the benefits of saving money and present to middle level students.
+Help prepare a skit about financial literacy and present to middle level students.
 Plan a project where students use the information that you taught them.
+(Prepare a news release with at least one photo).

 Complete six (6) activities from this section.
 The first three (3) are required.